DON'T Throw Away Your Jars ~ 35 Creative Ways to Reuse Them!

 - Sourdough Starter or Yeast Storage – Perfect for small amounts of active cultures (samples, gifts, etc).

-- Salt & Sugar Cellars – Keep various flavored salts & sugars handy (unrefined, of course!)
+- Salt & Sugar Keepers – Keep various flavored salts & sugars handy (unrefined, of course!)

 - Mini Dessert Cups – Serve individual cheesecakes, mousses, or puddings.

-- Leftover Sauce/Jam Storage – Store extra homemade sauce, jam, or pesto.
+- Jellies, Jams, & Sauces – Store extra homemade sauce, jam, or pesto.

 - Portable Snack Jars for Kids – Fill with small snacks like crackers, raisins, or cereal for on-the-go munching.